Table of Contents

 Likewise, those with low CYP2D6 metabolism may take 4 to 5 days to eliminate DXM from their system.
 CYP2D6 is an enzyme that is involved in the metabolism of numerous drugs

-Factors that affect how long DXM stays in the body
+Factors that affect how long does Dextromethorphan stay in your system